robbtraister/live-reload/README.md

 -   Delayed execution
 -   No way to know if/when each server has seen or acknowledged the update trigger

-#### Messaging

-If we only need to support a single server, the triggering mechanism can be implemented using the cluster messaging protocol (see [3.
-Notify Options](#3-notify-options) below), or skipped altogether.

 ### 2. Update

 Once alerted that an update is required, the first step in updating the running modules is to actually fetch and replace the source code on the server.
 This is generally done via execution of `npm install` on the local machine.